denten-papers/cambridge-materiality/main.md

 actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
 Sit still, our actor says.
 The directive plays with the convention of theater-going.
-Contemplated in somber silence of an art house theater it gains almost a philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.
+Contemplated in somber silence of an art house theater it almost gains philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.
 Some of you might similarly prefer to read a novel in the comfort of your own home, while others enjoy the sense of a community and deep discussion that happens in book clubs, on online forums, or in class.
-However we read, a text in its abstract sense must pass into print to become a reified object---a book thing.
-It will take shape on paper or a screen, and once again rarefy into thought by diffusion into its physiological and social contexts.
+However we read, texts in their abstract sense must pass into print to become reified objects---book things.
+They will take shape on paper or screen, and once again rarefy into thought by diffusion into their physiological and social contexts.
 At first, we simply wanted to read a book, but in practice, we now must discuss where and when it is to be understood.
 Where and when matter in a way that prevents us from talking about meaning without context.